voidsculptorart/mics/README.md

 ### BLOCKCHAIN REQUIREMENT

-MICS requires a blockchain which may execute certain actions (like a transfer of cryptocurrency) only under certain conditions, even if the private key of the source address is publicly known.
+MICS requires a blockchain which may execute certain actions (like a spend of cryptocurrency) only under certain conditions, even if the private key of the source address is publicly known.
 The conditions can be answered (true or false) by a smart contract which is linked to the source address, and constrain the execution of all the actions which are executed in the name of the source address.

 The smart contract may allow the execution of certain actions only if the smart contract state contains a specific record which is called intent, record which has a certain age.
 The execution of an intent can be triggered with a record which is called confirmation, record which is sent to the smart contract after a configured time delay passes.